Placeholder

 3. Documentation and Traceability

 In research, consistency matters.
 Clear labeling, batch identification, and preparation notes support reproducibility across experiments and teams.
+Researchers also rely on batch-specific to verify purity and maintain documentation standards.

 4. Experimental Consistency